 Cholesterol is a waxy, fat-like substance made in the liver and found in certain foods from animals, such as dairy products, eggs, and meat.
-The body needs some cholesterol in order to function properly.
-However, too much cholesterol can increase a person's risk of developing heart disease.
-There are several factors that contribute to high cholesterol -- some are controllable while others are not.
+The body needs some cholesterol in order to work.
+But too much cholesterol can increase your risk of developing heart disease.
+Many things contribute to high cholesterol, some of which you can control and others you can't.

 Uncontrollable High Cholesterol Risk Factors

 - Gender: After menopause, a woman's LDL cholesterol level ("bad" cholesterol) goes up, as does their risk for heart disease.

 - Age: Your risk may increase as you get older.
-Men aged 45 years or older and women aged 55 years or older are at increased risk of high cholesterol and heart disease.
+Men 45 or older and women 55 or older have a higher risk of high cholesterol and heart disease.

-- Family history: Your risk of high cholesterol may increase if a father or brother was affected by early heart disease (before age 55) or a mother or sister was affected by early heart disease (before age 65).
+- Family history: Your risk of high cholesterol may increase if a father or brother had high cholesterol or early heart disease (before age 55) or a mother or sister had early heart disease (before age 65).
 You can also inherit a genetic condition called familial hypercholesterolemia (FH), which causes high LDL levels starting at a young age.
 It’s rare, but left untreated, it can worsen over time.
 Talk to your doctor about whether to get a test for FH.

 Controllable Risk Factors for High Cholesterol Include:

 - Diet: The trans fats, saturated fat, sugar, and (to a lesser extent) cholesterol in the food you eat raise total and LDL cholesterol levels.

 - Weight: Being overweight can make your LDL cholesterol level go up and your HDL level go down.
 High blood pressure can be a sign that your weight is going up.

 - Physical activity/exercise: Increased physical activity helps to lower LDL cholesterol and raise HDL cholesterol (the "good" cholesterol) levels.
 It also helps you lose weight.